Stilts: Hand-held

 A boy on stilts.
 Smolensk (Russia), 1952.

 Hand-held stilts are used as childhood toys and in circus skills workshops and are of two main types: string and can/bucket stilts and pole stilts.
 Unlike other forms of stilts, hand-held stilts are not tied or strapped to the wearer.

 Hand-held pole stilts consist of two long poles, each with a foot support.
 The stilt walker holds onto the upper end of the pole, rests their feet on the foot plates, and pulls upward on the pole while taking a step.

 A second type of hand-held pole stilts are similar to the first type but end in a handle so the walker has more control and flexibility to move their stilts.
-Those type of stilts can be very high (more than 4 m under feet).
+Those type of stilts can be very high (more than 4 m from foot to ground).

 Hand-held string stilts (also known as tin can or bucket stilts) are platforms with strings attached to them.
 The platforms, most commonly made of tin cans or small plastic upturned buckets hold the stilt walker's weight while the strings are used to pull the cans to the feet as they take a step.